 Governmental procedures and policies have created the monkey problem, rather than solving it.

 Monkeys are also considered sacred by the Hindu religion, in connection with the god Hanuman, which is a whole different barrel of monkeys.
-"He is a super hero of Indian god stories and people often pay tribute to god by feeding monkeys," says Pawan.
-During expansion in the pilgrimage site of Vrindavan, Uttar Pradesh, all the way back in 1997, for example, 600 monkeys were moved to a forest nearby, only to come wandering back a week later more violent than before.
+"He is a super hero of Indian god stories, and people often pay tribute to him by feeding monkeys," says Pawan.
+During expansion in the pilgrimage site of Vrindavan, Uttar Pradesh, all the way back in 1997, for example, 600 monkeys were moved to a forest nearby, only to come wandering back a week later, more violent than before.

 "What people do is feed monkeys," says Pawan, "then, when the monkeys return for more, the people try to scare them away.
 The monkeys then develop skills to snatch food, which is when they come into conflict with humans, enter houses, societies, apartment complexes.
 Even on 15th and 20th floors, it doesn't matter.
 They're in search of food.
 I receive hundreds of distress calls in Mumbai from people being attacked."